 When commodity identity overtakes and subsumes aesthetic identity, art no longer furthers personal autonomy and critical freedom.
-Without aesthetics what does the work of art become?
+Without aesthetics, what does the work of art become?
 Something like Duchamp’s Large Glass, which he proclaimed was ‘a renunciation of all aesthetics in the ordinary sense of the word.’
 The Large Glass completed itself only when it broke and Duchamp pieced the fragments back together, confirming that its intention will never be perfectly realized.
-Similarly when the Fountain 1917 was praised as beautiful and tasteful when it entered the museum, Duchamp became angry because it was understood exclusively on an aesthetic plane which destroyed its confused identity as art/non art that is mentally art, physically non art.
+Similarly, when the Fountain 1917 was praised as beautiful and tasteful, when it entered the museum, Duchamp became angry because it was understood exclusively, on an aesthetic plane, which destroyed its confused identity as art/non art – mentally art, physically non art.

-Written essentially with western art in mind Kuspit’s End of Art also makes no mention of the vast reservoir of non-western art, especially vigorous Asian art, which is now asserting itself.
+Written essentially with western art in mind, Kuspit’s End of Art also makes no mention of the vast reservoir of non-western art, especially vigorous Asian art, which is now asserting itself.
 While dependent on the western construct, this art, unlike nihilistic western conceptual imperatives, is determined by different causal forces.
-It is purposeful as it addresses crucial issues of national, political and social identity in post-colonial societies and its fusion with regional indigenous art forms can open exciting possibilities of other directions in art – so all art is not dead after all.
+It is purposeful as it addresses crucial issues of national, political and social identities in post-colonial societies, and its fusion with regional indigenous art forms can open exciting possibilities of other directions in art – so all art is not dead after all.